Leaf16591/AdAway-Default-Blocklist-AdGuard-Version/README.md

 # AdAway-host-sources-for-AdGuard-Android
-Conversion for Adguard Android of AdAway Host sources based on AdAway main host and MVPS Host merged in a single list.
+Conversion for Adguard Android of AdAway Host sources based on AdAway main host and MVPS host merged in a single list.